Award winners will be chosen by an independently appointed judging panel who will review written entries and carry out a blind tasting.

 Craig has over 20 years experience in food & drink retail, working in senior management roles with Sainsbury’s, Tesco & Safeway.

-Craig has a real passion for the food & drink produced in Scotland and in particular the craft drinks sector.
+Craig is now Retail Sales Director for progressive wholesaler, JW Filshill and has a real passion for the food & drink produced in Scotland and in particular the craft drinks sector.

 Paul is Managing Director of Marcos Leisure, a 3rd generation Family Business based in Edinburgh.
 He has over 20 years experience working in the licensed trade operating Bars, Leisure venues, mobile cocktail bars and One of Scotland’s busiest event venues, the Edinburgh Corn Exchange.
 The venue is a proud host and supporter of The Edinburgh Gin Festival, CAMRA real Ale Beer festival and the Scottish Beer Awards.